Stop doing POCs. Start having a process that proves confidence.

 And at that precise moment, you can almost hear the brakes screeching.
 Because what sounds like progress is often the beginning of a long, expensive detour - one that drains energy, extends timelines, and kills momentum.

 POCs have become the default response to uncertainty.
 The corporate version of “let’s see how it goes.”
 But in reality, most POCs don’t prove anything useful.
 They don’t prove concept.
-They prove confusion.

 A POC is not about proving technology.
 It’s about proving value.

 Let’s get one thing straight: if a POC is about “making sure the tech works,” you’re already in trouble.
 Because your product is supposed to work.
 That’s the baseline.
+Chances are, the so-called concept has been proven in many other organisations.

 When you get into a bake-off just to show your software can connect, process data, or send notifications, you’re not proving capability - you’re proving you’ve lost control of the sales narrative.